dbrugne/donut/README.md

 * Move room close button in room list - done!

 v5:
+* Online / find user - done!
 * Get and store userId on connect on client side
 * Add anchor by room, that change when selecting another room, could be shared with people
 * Add user count on "room search" and "room tab"
-* Online / find user

 v6:
 * (try) Extend the "room box" to include the user list